 Through the support of the Funeral Service Foundation, Humber can ensure that incoming talent across Canada’s funeral sector is prepared to face industry challenges, both during and beyond the current pandemic.

-To add your gift to this important initiative, please donate here.
+To add your gift to Funeral Service Excellence Fund, please donate here.